Terms for withdrawal from an LIF

 One option: life income

-The holder can withdraw a life income from his or her LIF, but can no longer obtain a temporary income if he or she is age 65 or over as of 31 December of the year preceding the application.
+The holder can draw a life income from his or her LIF, but can no longer obtain a temporary income if he or she is age 65 or over as of 31 December of the year preceding the application.
 At age 65, he or she can generally begin receiving a pension under the Québec Pension Plan and, depending on his or her age, a federal Old Age Security Pension.

 Beware of fraudulent withdrawals